jabamaus/jaba/README.md

 To do:

-- make paths in jaba.output.json relative to itself
+- make paths in jaba.output.json relative to itself.
+Introduce json node writing api to wrap this up and to make it robust.
+- think more about path handling in general and make it very consistent. eg all paths get to generators as absolute.
 - test absolute root paths
 - Have a way of globally setting default for :platforms, :hosts and :configs (and for clearing)
 - make file/dir attrs cleanpath